Ficus maclellandii 'Alii'

 This species thrives in a stable, humid environment, meaning that a pebble tray (or frequent misting) is mandatory for success.
 Signs of an under-humid room are primarily similar to inconsistent fluctuations, with slowed growth, browning leaf-tips and leaf loss being the common symptoms.

 Lower leaf loss is a common and significant issue among gardeners.
 This unfortunate phenomenon could be a product of several different problems, most notably being dark locations, water-related abuse or environmental shock.
 Introduce the plant to a more well-lit area with a splash of off-peak sunlight; if caught in time, the leaf loss should stop within a week.
 If you feel that you're watering habits aren't up to scratch, familiarise yourself with our care tips provided at the top of this article.
 It's always best to under-water a Banana-Leaf Fig than over-do it, purely on its poor ability to endure continued sogginess.
 The final culprit could be down to a sudden relocation; if you've recently purchased the specimen, the chances are it is still acclimatising to the new environment.
 Although this shouldn't happen, a vastly different setting will cause sudden foliage loss and stunted growth.
 You'll have two options of either waiting it out or presenting a more Ficus-friendly environment, mentioned in the 'Location & Light' section.
-For more advice regarding this matter, don't hesitate in commenting in the section below for a response.
+If you'd like to speak to ukhouseplants regarding the specific question, don't be afraid to book a 1-to-1 call with THE HOUSEPLANT DOCTOR™ to help solve it!

 Root rot is another common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, yellow or brown deflated leaf-sections, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
-More information about addressing root rot can be found on this link.
+More information about addressing root rot can be found on this link or scroll down to the last image to see an example of a healthy root system.

 Yellowing lower leaves (closest to soil) are a clear sign of over-watering, usually caused by too little light.
 Although Ficus can just about do well in a shaded environment, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of available oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 In some cases, however, lower yellowing leaves could be the product of dehydration and prolonged soil dryness, commonly caused by too high temperatures or sun exposure.
 Click on this link to learn more about root rot and how to address it.